Research

 undefined

-(non)Covalent interaction between NCR and metal catalysts was introduced to engender exquisite selectivity in amination reactions.
+Metal-supported NCR was employed to engender exquisite selectivity in amination reactions.

 i) The concept of directed homolytic aromatic substitution (HAS) with iron-aminyl radical is introduced and demonstrated in ortho-selective aromatic C–H amination (Nat.
 Catal.
 2024,7, 636–645 ).